 Free cash flow for the reporting quarter amounted to 4.89 billion USD, underlining the company’s strong operating efficiency and ability to generate substantial liquidity to fund investment, service debt, and return cash to shareholders through dividends.

-On 7 August, The Walt Disney Company released its report for Q3 of the 2025 financial year, which ended on 28 June 2025.
+On 7 August, The Walt Disney Company released its financial results for Q3 of fiscal year 2025, which ended on 28 June 2025.
 The key figures are as follows:

 Revenue by segment: